eclipse-vertx/vert.x/wsver-0002/ruby_web_tutorial.md

       end
     end.listen(8080, 'localhost')

-    def vertx_stop
-      server.close
-    end

-The third parameter to the SockJSBridge constructor is an array of matches.
+The second parameter to the SockJSBridge constructor is an array of matches.

 In our case, we're going to allow through any event bus messages from the client side to the address `demo.persistor` (which is where the persistor is listening), where the action field has the value `find`, and the `collection` field has the value `albums`.